AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 ### Connect with trusted business partners

 Establish a community by creating it and then inviting your trusted business partners to join from their tenant.
 Each invitation is a three-way handshake.
-The Tenant Administrator that established the community, also known as the Community Owner, sends an email invitation to a Tenant Administrator from another tenant.
+The Tenant Administrator that established the community, known as the Community Owner, sends an email invitation to a Tenant Administrator for the business partner's tenant.
 The trusted business partner then accepts the invitation.
-The original Tenant Administrator who issued the invitation confirms it, allowing the trusted partner to join the community.
-After confirmation, users from the newly confirmed tenant can view data from other community tenants or share data streams from their own tenant with the community.
+The Community Owner confirms the invitation, allowing the trusted partner to join the community.
+After confirmation, users from the business partner's tenant can view data from other community tenants or share data streams from their own tenant with the community.

 ### Scalable